HL7/davinci-ecdx/input/pagecontent/signatures.md

 ### Generating and Verifying *Signed* Resources

 There is a legal liability associated with the data exchanged.
 Medical legal issue around administrative transactions means there is a big difference is how you look at clinical vs contractual vs legal uses of data.
 Some data consumers may require that the data they receive are signed.
-For example, the CMS Attachments Rules require a digital signature to verify the authors of the data ( ==more specific citations needed!==: [Signature_Requirements_Fact_Sheet](https://www.cms.gov/Outreach-and-Education/Medicare-Learning-Network-MLN/MLNProducts/Downloads/Signature_Requirements_Fact_Sheet_ICN905364.pdf)).
+For example, the CMS Attachments Rules require a digital signature to verify the authors of the data <span markdown="1" class="bg-danger"> ==MORE SPECIFIC CITATIONS NEEDED!==</span> [Signature_Requirements_Fact_Sheet](https://www.cms.gov/Outreach-and-Education/Medicare-Learning-Network-MLN/MLNProducts/Downloads/Signature_Requirements_Fact_Sheet_ICN905364.pdf)).
 Signatures attest that the data has been reviewed and the information is accurate and know it to be true.

 In addition legal claims of fraud, waste and abuse requires extensive review of logs.
 Therefore accurate and complete logs of what was data was exchanged must also be kept.